 That way you get to enjoy seeing your things sparkling, and your old glitter doesn't end up in the trash.
 Create beauty, and keep your plastic glitter out of the ecosystem!

-If you cannot find some way to upcycle your plastic glitter, the second best thing is to throw it in the garbage.
-It's most likely packaged in a plastic container anyway.
-Leave it sealed in the container that it came in, and toss it out that way.
+If you cannot find some way to upcycle your plastic glitter, the second best thing is to fix it in a resin or glue before you throw it in the garbage.
+Put some fixer to keep the particles from getting loose, leave it sealed in the container, and toss it out that way.
 This way it will end up in a landfill, which isn't great, but at least it's not getting into the water system.